aWildOtto/WerewolfByOTTO/README.md

 # Werewolf
 This is a simple werewolf web app for playing werewolf with friends.
-The app provides a platform to resolve the restrictions using game cards.
-This game can be played anywhere with anybody.
+The app provides a platform to resolve the limitations using game cards.
+This game can be played anywhere with anybody using this app.
 It is multi-language supported (English and Chineses) which overcomes the language barriers.

 Note this is NOT an online game.
 The app is expected the players to interact face to face.